harness/developer-hub/release-notes/security-testing-orchestration.md

 #### New features and enhancements

-- The [SonarQube](/docs/security-testing-orchestration/sto-techref-category/sonarqube-sonar-scanner-reference) step will now present the code coverage data in Orchestration, Ingestion, and Extraction scan modes, this can be found as an issue item in your pipeline executions.
+- The [SonarQube](/docs/security-testing-orchestration/sto-techref-category/sonarqube-sonar-scanner-reference) step will now present the code coverage data in Orchestration, Ingestion, and Extraction scan modes, this can be found as an INFO level issue item in your pipeline executions.
 (STO-7100)
 - The [Burp Suite Enterprise Edition](/docs/security-testing-orchestration/sto-techref-category/burp-scanner-reference) step has been upgraded to use the `scope_v2` API version instead of `scope`.
 This update is designed to support server version `v2023.3`, while still maintaining backward compatibility with earlier supported versions.
 (STO-7955)